 Answering The Questions

-So, what type of person do you think you are?
+Level 1: What type of person do you think you are?
 I think I'm:

-- thoughtful in conversation
+thoughtful in conversation

-- considerate and socially aware
+considerate and socially aware

-- short-tempered when things go against my standards
+short-tempered when things go against my standards

-- well-mannered to deal with any type of opposition until a limit is reached
+well-mannered to deal with any type of opposition until a limit is reached

-- supportive in all levels of relationships
+supportive in all levels of relationships

-What do your actions and words say about you?
+Level 2: What do your actions and words say about you?
 My actions portray me as:

-- care-free about most things
+care-free about most things

 disciplined in what I value and believe in

-- tired of the bullshit
+tired of the bullshit

-- disinterested in things most people care about
+disinterested in things most people care about

-Finally, who are you deep in your heart?
+Level 3: Finally, who are you deep in your heart?
 At my core I'm:

-- passionate about Universal harmony
+passionate about Universal harmony

-- passionate about progress of underrepresented and exploited groups (blacks especially)
+passionate about progress of underrepresented and exploited groups (Blacks especially)

-- fearful (of one particular thing)
+fearful (of one particular thing)

 a person who will give everything I can to people I love